-Christmas time is full of magic, sparkling lights, Santa Claus, merriment and joy.
+Christmas is a time full of magic… sparkling lights, Santa Claus, joy and merriment.
+It’s the most wonderful time of the year!
 We get to bring out our cosy jumpers and catch up with family and friends who’ve come home to visit.
 However, for some older people living alone, this can be hard.
-They can feel lonely and isolated.
+They can experience loneliness and feelings of isolation.
 The weather deters them from going outside, and long days inside can be boring and depressing.
 That’s why it’s important to give extra thought to elderly people in your life during the winter months.

 Everyone needs companionship

 You might be lucky enough to rarely feel lonely.
-You are surrounded by work colleagues, family, friends.
+It’s likely you are surrounded by colleagues, family, friends.
 You have a social life and you have people to talk to, either in person, over text or online.
 Unfortunately, many older people lack this companionship.

 Loneliness is a huge problem for the older community, both in urban and rural communities.
 Older people who live alone often struggle to get through the long winter days.
 If there are leaves on the ground, they are prone to slipping and damp can lead to colds and flu.
 This cold, wet weather makes them apprehensive to venture out and in turn, leaves them isolated from other people.
 That’s why we feel it’s so important to offer companionship as part of our homecare services.